Quantifying Fashion Data

 Brief History of Recommender Systems

 An important aspect in this development was how the recommendation problems were framed.
-The datasets used to experiment and measure the success of different approaches came primarily from domains such as: movies (Netflix, MovieLens etc), music (Spotify, Last.fm etc), books (Amazon etc) and research articles (CiteULike etc).
+The datasets used to experiment and measure the success of different approaches came primarily from other domains.
+Particular examples are movies (Netflix, MovieLens etc), music (Spotify, Last.fm etc), books (Amazon etc) and research articles (CiteULike etc).

-One of the biggest motivators was the 1 million dollar Netflix prize of 2006-2009 in which research teams competed to build the best recommender on a Netflix dataset.
-But most of the established approaches to date were driven by experimenting on datasets from movies, music and print domains.
+One of the biggest motivators was the 1 million dollar Netflix prize of 2006-2009.
+For this challenge, research teams competed to build the best recommender on a Netflix dataset.
+But most of the established recommendation approaches to date were driven by experimenting on datasets from movies, music and print domains.

-There are implicit assumptions built into the algorithms as a result of this process.
+There are implicit assumptions built into the AI recommendation engines as a result of this process.
 They work well for the characteristics of the datasets they were built with and evaluated on.
-However, these characteristics are not the same in other retail domains, and especially different in fashion.
+However, these characteristics are not the same in many other retail domains, and are especially different in fashion.